sealeelike/Enjoy-your-seat/README.md

 > the initial time-based matching logic has been deprecated, you can find it in V0.0.0 release.

+_Simply put, when a time period cannot be covered in one go, the algorithm employs a recursive "meet-in-the-middle" strategy: using the beginning and end as anchor points, it finds the time block closest to the other endpoint.
+If there's still a gap, it tries again._

 ```mermaid
 flowchart TD
     %% ============= Core Algorithm Flow ============= %%